Organised blue structured data cabling in a communications rack

 The short version

 Cat6 is enough for many business sites.
 Cat6A is the better long-life choice when the building is being fitted out from scratch, when high-speed uplinks may matter later, or when dense PoE and Wi-Fi access point upgrades are likely.
+The right answer is usually not one cable type everywhere.
+It is a practical mix based on the life of the lease, the cost of access later, the devices being connected and the performance the business expects over the next decade.

 ChoiceBest fitTrade-off